Buck Dharma: Blue Öyster Cult: 1971–present

 After releasing Imaginos, Roeser, Bloom and Lanier continued to tour as Blue Öyster Cult, with various musicians on bass and drums.
 In 1992, the band wrote the score for Bad Channels and composed two original songs for its soundtrack.
 In 1994, Blue Öyster Cult released Cult Classic, an album containing remakes of their greatest hits.

 In the late 1990s, Blue Öyster Cult signed with Sanctuary Records, and released two studio albums and one live album between 1998 and 2002, after which the band was dropped by the label.
 Roeser continues to tour extensively with the band, and in December 2012 reunited for a final time with all of the original members for the band's 40th Anniversary Concert.

 On January 1, 2015, Roeser released "Fight", an original song, on his SoundCloud account.
 It is his first new material since 2001.
 The song was later re-recorded with Blue Öyster Cult, appearing on their fifteenth album The Symbol Remains (2020).

-Roeser appears on the song "Metalhead" by the comedy-rock group Blotto and appears in the song's video, watching television.
+In 1982, Roeser appeared on the song "Metalhead" by the comedy-rock group Blotto and appears in the song's video, watching television.

+In 2013 Roeser played on, co-produced and mixed two songs on The Lizardz - Eyeblinder release contributing to Back From Milwaukee and the title track, Eyeblinder.

+From 2018 to 2023, Roeser appeared on the opening song of the first three Spirits Burning & Michael Moorcock albums, which are musical adaptations of Moorcock's The Dancers At The End Of Time sequence.

 In July 2024, Roeser released a video for a new song, "The End of Every Song" on Youtube.

+In May 2026, Roeser received an honorary Doctorate from Five Towns College, in Dix Hills, NY.